 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Cell phones aren’t a cheap purchase, and for many of us, they’re an invaluable part of our daily lives.
 Unfortunately, they’re also easily damaged.
 Drop your smartphone on a sidewalk, and you pray for no cracks.
 Drop it in water, and it’s often toast.
+That’s where the best cell phone insurance comes in.

 Mobile phone insurance and extended protection plans can help ease that financial blow — especially if you have carefree kids with pricey smartphones.
 After all, a cracked screen alone can run you $200+ to repair without insurance.